DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

   "Geometry": "[[578810,6179700],[578820,6179690]]"
 }
 ```

 Notice that the command type is the same as the previous use case, but the command id has changed.

-In this example we can derive that the user has drawn a polyline starting at N2 and down to N3, because the from node of the new segment is poiting to N2.
-If the user had started drawing from where N3 is located and to N2, then the from and to node id's would have been swapped.
+In this example we can derive that the user has drawn a polyline starting at N2 and down to N3, because the from node of the new segment is pointing to N2.
+If the user had started drawing from where N3 is located and to up to N2, then the from and to node would have been swapped.